Achilles tendon tears (ruptures) occur when the tendon that attaches the calf muscle to the heel bone tears.

 When the Achilles tendon tears, people feel as if they have been kicked behind the ankle, and they sometimes hear a pop.
 The calf is very painful and walking is difficult, particularly when the tear is complete.
 The calf may be swollen and bruised.

 - A doctor's evaluation

 Doctors can usually diagnose Achilles tendon tears based on the physical examination.

 To check for this tear, doctors do the following:

 - They squeeze the calf of the injured leg while the person is lying face down.
 If squeezing does not cause the ankle to flex or the ankle barely flexes, the tendon is completely torn.

-- They ask the person to lie down and bend their knees.
+- They ask the person to lie face down and bend their knees.
 Usually in this position, the ankle is slightly flexed.
-If it does not flex, the tendon is torn.
+If it is not flexed, the tendon is usually torn.

 - They gently feel along the Achilles tendon to check for a gap while the person is standing on the injured leg (if possible).
 If they detect a gap, the tendon is torn.

 Sometimes magnetic resonance imaging (MRI) or ultrasonography is done.
 However, a physical examination is more likely to detect an Achilles tendon tear.